jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_11_3"></a>
 ### [↖](#4_11)[↑](#4_11_2)[↓](#4_11_4) Automation
 * SNS notification on Config events (cannot configure which events)
-* CloudWatch events to observe specific events/rules
+* CloudWatch Events to observe specific events/rules

 <a name="4_11_4"></a>
 ### [↖](#4_11)[↑](#4_11_3)[↓](#4_12) Aggregation